-After an outgoing flight in the wee hours of morning and a long layover in Los Angeles, we touched down in Seattle in the early afternoon.
+After an outgoing flight in the wee hours of morning and a long layover with LAX airport food, we touched down in Seattle in the early afternoon.
 We picked up a rental car and headed to lunch.

 (Tip: Did you know that if you get your rental car away from the airport in Seattle the taxes/fees are significantly lower?
 We saved $200 on our rental car by taking a short cab ride and getting it off site.
 Your results may vary, but it’s worth checking out.)